 Greek and regular yogurts are made from the same ingredients – milk and bacterial culture.
 Both use the same bacterial culture (Streptococcus Thermophilus and Lactobacillus Bulgaricus).

-In fact, much volume gets lost during extra straining and it typically takes four cups of raw milk for getting a cup of Greek yogurt, whereas it takes one cup of raw milk to receive a cup of regular yogurt.
+Greek yogurt happens to be more “concentrated” it contains more protein when compared to regular yogurt.
+This protein is always left behind in the straining process of solid yogurt.
+The whey contains helpful sodium, calcium, and carbohydrates.
+Much volume gets lost during extra straining, and it typically takes four cups of raw milk to get a cup of Greek yogurt, whereas it takes one cup of raw milk to receive a cup of regular yogurt.

+Vitamin B12, essential for energy and brain function, is found in Greek yogurt.

-Greek yogurt comes to probiotics.
+Greek yogurt comes with probiotics.
 These probiotics are microorganisms like bacteria and yeast.
-Normally they live in the intestines, and microorganisms in the intestines helps the health.
+They usually live in the intestines, and microorganisms in the intestines help health.

 As we age, we need protein to keep the skin healthy and fight illness.
 Greek yogurt boosts the protein level avoiding heavy food like meats.

 Our organic Greek yogurt starter yields a light, thick yogurt with a lot of foam.
 It’s the kind of thing you’d expect to find as “Greek-style” yogurt in the store.
 The wonderful thing about our culture is that it can be made at home without using sugar, additives, or preservatives.
 This yogurt is thermophilic.
 To work with the culture, a yogurt maker is required.

 At the Kefirshop.eu you can buy a traditional Greek yogurt starter.
 Each pack contains a loose powder combination of the two strains needed to make the ultimate Greek yogurt — lactobacillus bulgaricus and streptococcus thermophilus — in exact proportions.